ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/connect-database.md

 In some (rare) cases it is perfectly viable to create as many `MongoConnection` instances you need with one `MongoDriver` instance – in that case, you will get different connection pools.
 This is useful when your application has to connect to two or more independent MongoDB nodes (i.e. that do not belong to the same ReplicaSet), or different Replica Sets.

 {% highlight scala %}
+object WithReplicaSet {
+  def driver: reactivemongo.api.MongoDriver = ???

   val serversReplicaSet1 = List("rs11", "rs12", "rs13")
   val connectionReplicaSet1 = driver.connection(serversReplicaSet1)

   val serversReplicaSet2 = List("rs21", "rs22", "rs23")
   val connectionReplicaSet2 = driver.connection(serversReplicaSet2)
+}
 {% endhighlight %}

 ### Handling Authentication